 Remember who you are writing for.
 While it is conventional for research papers to provide definitions and contextual information about the concepts and procedures used, you must tailor it for the audience reading your paper.
 For example, you do not need to elaborate upon ideas that your evaluator or fellow researchers in your subject are already familiar with.

-In the introductory chapters, you will have provided the background of your research and stated your hypothesis or research problem.
+In the dissertation introduction, you will have provided the background of your research and stated your hypothesis or research problem.
 In this section, you will elaborate on your research strategy.